 Choreography and direction Nicole Mossoux in collaboration with Patrick Bonté

 Costumes Colette Huchard

 Light Patrick Bonté

-A production of Cie Mossoux-Bonté, with support from Théâtre de la Balsamine (Brussels) and from Théâtre Le Passage (Fécamp), Federation Wallonie-Bruxelles, dance department and Wallonie-Bruxelles International.
+Production Mossoux-Bonté Company, with support from Théâtre de la Balsamine (Brussels) and from Théâtre Le Passage (Fécamp), Fédération Wallonie-Bruxelles, dance department and Wallonie-Bruxelles International.